dart-lang/shelf/pkgs/shelf_router/README.md

 applications in Dart by composing request handlers.
 This package offers a request router for Shelf, matching request to handlers using route patterns.

-**Disclaimer:** This is not an officially supported Google product.

 Also see the [`shelf_router_generator`][shelf_router_generator] package for how to automatically generate a `Route` using the `Route` annotation in this package.